OpenMoonRay/openmoonray-docs/docs/getting-started/about/arras.md

 ## Local and distributed modes

-In **local mode** Arras starts a single render process on the same machine as the client.
+In <span class="define">local mode</span> Arras starts a single render process on the same machine as the client.
 This provides the benefits of isolation from the the main client application, but doesn't support remote or multi-machine rendering.
 The code to start a local mode session is in the Arras client library, so you don't need any additional services or setup to use local mode.

-In **distributed mode**, Arras uses a service called **Coordinator** to manage a *pool* of render machines.
+In <span class="define">distributed mode</span>, Arras uses a service called <span class="define">Coordinator</span> to manage a *pool* of render machines.
 Coordinator allocates machines in the pool as the client requests them, based on the remaining CPU and memory resources on each machine.
-As well as a running Coordinator service, distributed mode requires a service called **Node** running on each machine in the pool.
+As well as a running Coordinator service, distributed mode requires a service called <span class="define">Node</span> running on each machine in the pool.

 The client plugin code required to use local mode and distributed mode is essentially the same.
 When requesting a new Arras session, the client provides the URL of a Coordinator service that it wants to use.
 If it uses the string "local:" in place of an actual Coordinator endpoint, Arras automatically uses local mode.